For any rental unit, the landlord and the tenant will typically sign a lease agreement.

 If the government calls you to active military service after you sign a lease, you can break your lease without penalty.
 This is a right covered by federal law.

-In this case, the landlord may decide to sue the perpetrator for the unpaid rent.
+In this case, the landlord may decide to sue the perpetrator for the unpaid rent instead of coming after both of you.

 Unsafe or Uninhabitable Conditions